 If for any reason you have not received this information or you are not able to log in, please contact the Admissions and Recruitment Office by calling: +44 (0) 20 7882 5511 or by email using your Admissions team email address given in previous communications.

-The International Office will be running an Airport Collection service for all new students arriving at Heathrow airport on Saturday 15 and Sunday 16 September 2018.
-The booking form will be available shortly.
+The International Office will be running an Airport Collection service for all new students arriving at Heathrow airport on Saturday 14 and Sunday 15 September 2019.

 The buses will depart from Terminal 3, at London’s Heathrow Airport, to Queen Mary, Mile End campus.
 We expect that buses will leave Terminal 3 approximately every two hours on Saturday, and every three hours on Sunday.